sequana/fastqc/README.rst

     # once done, remove temporary files (snakemake and others)
     make clean

-Just open the HTML entry called index.html and browse the multiqc report.
-For individual reports, open the tree.html file.
+Just open the HTML entry called summary.html.
+A multiqc report is also available.
 You will get expected images such as the following one:

 .. image:: https://github.com/sequana/sequana_fastqc/blob/master/doc/summary.png?raw=true